HyunDinh/D10-RT01/README.md

 # D10-RT01 ----------- HOCHO ------------
 Build a management system that provides an online educational and entertainment environment for children.
+( this branch demonstrates how to create the project or how to clone the project, also setup tasks guilds )
 ## Create the project :

 ```bash